jonipwi/faircoin.app/LEGAL_AND_COMPLIANCE.md

 # Faircoin Legal & Compliance Overview (Indonesia)
-Notice: Update coming (for build system transparancy without using crypto functional as recording pfi)

 ## 1. Introduction
 Faircoin is a **social fairness engine**, not a financial platform.
 It records **PFI★ scores** (fairness points) to ensure transparent and ethical distribution of community contributions.
 Faircoin does *not* store, receive, or distribute money.